limrik/big-heart-bros/README.md

   <img src="big-heart-bros/docs/images/user-dashboard.png" alt="User Dashboard" width="40%"/>
   <!-- <img src="big-heart-bros/docs/images/event-sign-up.png" alt="Organisation Dashboard" width="40%"/> -->
 </div>
-Purpose: Gamify volunteering and allowing users to get achievements and see their stats (from volunteering).
+**Purpose**: Gamify volunteering and allowing users to get achievements and see their stats (from volunteering).<br/>
-Usage: Under "Activity", users can view their hours clocked.
+**Usage**: Under "Activity", users can view their hours clocked.
 Users can also view events they signed up for under "Upcoming Events" and those that are completed under "Historical Events" Users can also view feedback and have a GenAI testimonial under "Feedback".

 ## Organisation Dashboard
 <div style="display: flex;">
   <img src="big-heart-bros/docs/images/org-dashboard.png" alt="Organisation Dashboard" width="40%"/>
   <img src="big-heart-bros/docs/images/create-event.png" alt="Organisation Dashboard" width="40%"/>
 </div>
-Purpose: Allow beneficiaries to track their events and apply for new events to Big At Heart.
+**Purpose**: Allow beneficiaries to track their events and apply for new events to Big At Heart.<br/>
-Usage: Beneficiaries can press "View Event" at the right of each event to view their event information.
+**Usage**: Beneficiaries can press "View Event" at the right of each event to view their event information.
 They can also create new events under the "Create Event" button.

 ## Admin Dashboard
 <div style="display: flex;">